mohammadzainabbas/database-system-architecture-project/docs/DEBUG.md

 A very basic way to debug any source code is to print out the variables and see what's going on.
 In `C/C++` you can use [`printf`](https://www.cplusplus.com/reference/cstdio/printf/) function to print with some formatting.

 `printf` will write the formatted string to standard output stream `stdout`.
-In postgres, by default the standard output stream is redirected to the logfile.
+In postgres, by default the standard output stream is redirected to the _logfile_.

-You can specify the location of logfile when you run `pg_ctl -D <path-to-your-database-cluster> -l <path-to-log-file> start`
+You can specify the location of _logfile_ when you run `pg_ctl -D <path-to-your-database-cluster> -l <path-to-log-file> start`

 For example
 ```bash